f-edwards/fc-entries/README.md

 Death sentences issued by state courts are compiled by [The Death Penalty Information Center](http://www.deathpenaltyinfo.org/death-sentences-united-states-1977-2008) from Bureau of Justice annual reports.

 Lastly, data on regional price parity by state can be obtained from the [Bureau of Economic Analysis](http://www.bea.gov/iTable/iTableHtml.cfm?reqid=70&step=30&isuri=1&7022=101&7023=8&7024=non-industry&7033=-1&7025=0&7026=xx&7027=-1&7001=8101&7028=1&7031=0&7040=-1&7083=levels&7029=101&7090=70).

+I'm happy to advise on how to obtain these data if you have any difficulties.
+FEdwards@uw.edu